akridaus277/fuzzylogic/README.md

 * Gaussian

 ## Running the Example
+To see the result of this example just simpy run "Fuzzy Example.py" on your Python IDE.

 In this example we are going to predict the price of flat rental based on :
 * Distance from nearby university   (meter)